 My small ginger cat Tom is naturally incredibly skittish.
 He is not a cat that likes to be held by anyone but me.
 When I adopted him in February 2017, he was already an adult cat thought to be around a year or so old.
 No one wanted to adopt him for the months the rescue had him, although he’s absolutely beautiful and incredibly playful.
 When they found him, he was living on the streets and they had to work to catch him.
 He was terrified of human contact.
 Well, we’ve come a long way since then I must say.
 Keep in mind, the shelter life is a hard one for cats.
 Our feline friends have a sense of hearing that’s nearly 5x what ours is.
 So, imagine all those sounds coming in of animals making noise, doors slamming, and strange people talking all around.

 A cat’s memory is quite sharp, and they need adequate time to release their fears.
 But when they do, you’ll probably end up with a clingy cat who will make you the center of their universe.
 Practice a proactive approach to encourage your feline friend to reveal their more relaxed side.
 Any cat regardless of age can adapt, learn, and grow.
-Cats are not naturally trusting creatures, so you’ll have to work to build that trust.
+Cats are not naturally trusting creatures, so sometimes you’ll have to work hard to build that trust.
 But, once you do, I promise that it’ll be worth it.

 Did you learn anything new and interesting about our feline friends?
 Share this article with other cat lovers that you know so that they can learn something, too.